ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/database-maintenance.md

   record is retained, additional metadata is merged into it, and the redundant rows are removed.
 - All deletions and updates are logged through the shared Winston logger (`src/utils/logger.js`) to make production cleanups auditable.

+## Orphaned foreign key cleanup

+- When an exchange or API key row is removed outside of the application, affected `verified_users` rows now have their `exchangeId` or `apiKeyId` columns nulled automatically.
+- `volume_snapshots` entries that reference missing exchanges are also normalised by setting their `exchangeId` to `NULL`.
+Snapshot metadata (UID and exchange slug) is preserved so historical records remain available for analytics.
+- Each cleanup run emits either debug logs (when no issues are detected) or a summary info log containing the number of repaired references.
+Truncated lists of affected row IDs are provided in warning logs to assist with operational audits without flooding log storage.

 If the helper reports removals without updates it usually means NULL-key rows were purged.
 Operators can re-run the maintenance script without downtime; the routine is idempotent and skips work when the